lexie23c/Hivebets/docs/legal/terms-of-service.md

 ## 1. Acceptance

-By using HiveBets, you agree to these Terms.
+By using Hivebets, you agree to these Terms.
 Don't agree?
 Don't use the platform.

 ## 2. What We Are

-HiveBets is a **decentralized prediction market** for Four.meme tokens on BSC.
+Hivebets is a **decentralized prediction market** for Four.meme tokens on BSC.

 We provide: Smart contract interfaces, market data, oracle resolution.